CyVerse-learning-materials/foss/03_managing_data.rst

 Why should you care about data management?
 ------------------------------------------------------

-Data is the raw currency of open science.
-Most work centers on creating data or adding to its value.
-The goal of this section is to highlight how you can make your data more valuable by managing it more effectively and with less effort.
+Most scientific work centers on generating new data or working with existing data, which means researchers spend a lot of time dealing with it.
+Ensuring that data are effectively organized, shared, and preserved is critical to making your science impactful, efficient, and open.

   .. admonition:: How would you answer?